 Like ionic liquids, researchers have been using cellulases to degrade cellulose without entirely understanding how they work.

-In a recent simulation Chu and collaborators found that a portion of a T. reesei cellulase acts something like an ice cream scoop, physically peeling up microfibrils of cellulose and lifting them into the maw of the enzyme for digestion.
-The simulation hints at ways industrial enzymes already in use might be improved, says Chu.
+In a recent simulation, Chu and collaborators found that a portion of a T. reesei cellulase acts something like an ice cream scoop, physically peeling up microfibrils of cellulose and lifting them into the maw of the enzyme for digestion.
+The simulation hints at ways industrial enzymes already in use might be improved, said Chu.

 About NERSC and Berkeley Lab